Systematic design of a robust half-W1 photonic crystal waveguide for interfacing slow light and trapped cold atoms: Engineered half-W1 waveguide for Rubidium atoms

-Given the optimized design, we now turn to the interaction between the slow mode and $^{87}$Rb atoms in the proximity.
-Taking into account the multilevel character of Rubidium, we defined a transition-dependent Purcell factor in equation (\ref{eqn:PF}) given in Appendix \ref{appendixA}.
-The group velocity $v_\mathrm{g}$ is evaluated from the simulated band structure, while the other terms are computed from the field map of the guided mode.
-Indeed, the Purcell factor is proportional to the slow-mode intensity.
-Figure \ref{fig:mode}(a-b) show that in order to have the maximum coupling the atoms should be trapped close to the edge of the waveguide, aligning them to the holes of the first row.
+Given the optimized design, we now turn to the interaction between the slow mode and the $^{87}$Rb atoms in the vicinity of the waveguide.
+Taking into account the multilevel character of Rubidium, we defined a transition-dependent Purcell factor in equation~\eqref{eq:Gamma1D_multilevel} given in \ref{appendixA}.
+The group velocity $v_\mathrm{g}$ is evaluated from the simulated band structure, while the other terms are computed from the field map of the guided mode (as the Purcell factor is proportional to the slow-mode intensity).
+Figures~\ref{fig:mode}(a-b) show that in order to have the maximum coupling, the atoms should be trapped close to the edge of the waveguide, aligning them to the holes of the first row.

-From figure \ref{fig:G1D}(a) we see that for atoms in state \mbox{$|\mathrm{F}=2, m_\mathrm{F} = + 2\rangle$} trapped at 115~nm from the edge, the Purcell factor reaches a value of 1.6.
-As shown in figures \ref{fig:G1D}(b) and \ref{fig:G1D}(c), a small modulation in the $x$ direction exists and the value of the Purcell factor decays rapidly when going further from the surface.